ojilles/jilles.net/_drafts/2019-10-31-the-youtube-wonder.md

 5:40ish](https://youtu.be/0hiWbdc8QEk?t=349) and your mind will be blown **again**.)

+Lately, they have produced a fantastic series on [autonomous cars](https://www.youtube.com/watch?v=cExJbbwOfcw), that really builds up the understanding from the ground up.

 ### Marques Bownlee
 * Some Magic thing or two (Snap Casters, AJ Sacher ...)